 attract unsuspecting homeowners who would like to save money but don't

 know how to go about it.
-Unfortunately, these four conglomerates are big
+Unfortunately, these four massive conglomerates are big

 players who have only one thing in mind: Making Big Money.
-The board of
+Their board of

-directors must satisfy their stockholders or risk being fired, and the
+directors must satisfy their stockholders or risk being replaced or fired, and the

 stockholders only care about one thing...
-Making Big Profits!
-From you!
+Making big profits from your

-Lowe's and Home Depot have been trying to lure-in unsuspecting homeowners
+Lowe's and Home Depot have been working hard to lure-in unsuspecting homeowners

-portion of the free installation costs within the carpet and padding
+portion of this free installation cost with profits from the carpet and padding

-charges, and they increase the charges for anything and everything that
+charges, and then they increase the charges for anything and everything

 is considered beyond their limited definition of a "basic"